skysqlinc/skysql-docs/docs/Using AWS Azure GCP private VPC connections/Setting up Azure Private Link.md

 ### Pre-requisites
 - You must have a Virtual Network in the same region as the SkySQL service.
-- You will need to lookup the Endpoint Service ID that SkySQL provisioned for you when you created your SkySQL Service.
+- You will need to look up the Endpoint Service ID that SkySQL provisioned for you when you created your SkySQL Service.
     - This ID can be found in the "Connect" window of the SkySQL portal.
     - This ID references the "Alias" field of the Azure created Private Link service.
     - If using the SkySQL DBaaS API, the ID can be found in the response of the service details API call.